bootlin/snagboot/docs/fw_binaries.md

 [example](../src/snagrecover/templates/am335x-beaglebone-black.yaml)

 **spl:** First stage bootloader.
 Build the spl/u-boot-spl.bin target for your board in U-Boot mainline.
-If recovering via UART, SPL should be built with CONFIG\_SPL\_YMODEM_SUPPORT enabled.
 If recovering via USB, the USB Ethernet gadget should be enabled, which implies the following options:

 ```bash
 CONFIG\_SPL\_NET\_SUPPORT=y